NAC Scholarship Application Information - January 2026

 - NAC is committed to diversity and inclusiveness in the construction industry.
 The intent of this scholarship is to provide financial support for two semesters for deserving students who plan to pursue careers in the construction industry, thus giving back to the profession some of the benefits that its members have received.

-- NAC anticipates giving out at least $60,000 in scholarships this year.
+- NAC anticipates giving out at least $60,000 in scholarships this year with a minimum award amount for each scholarship of $7,500.

 Application Process:

 - Only one applicant is permitted from each university.
-If more than one applicant is received from a university, the university will be notified and asked to choose one.
+There are no exceptions to this requirement.
+If more than one application is received from a university, the university will be notified and asked to choose one applicant.

 - Relatives of members of the National Academy of Construction officers and members of the Scholarship Committee are not eligible for this scholarship.